cmstead/ducky/README.md

 ## To Do

-- [ ] Handle styling for small-medium to small screens so it is readable
+- [x] Handle styling for small-medium to small screens so it is readable
+- [x] Shift-enter to add a new line in the textarea
+- [ ] Add _(listening)_ after a certain amount of inactivity